This post highlights some of the elementary schools of

 Ms. Hampton - from Nettelhorst Alumni page

-In 2003 this school building was in a downward spiral but was saved by the dedication of a principal/staff and community associations + business merchants with some tender loving care & a lot of paint; not only standard wall paint but with murals thoughout the school along with 'theme' hallways. published in 2009
+In 2003 this school building was in a downward spiral but was saved by the dedication of inspired parents, a principal/staff, and community associations + business merchants along with some tender loving care & a lot of paint; not only standard wall paint but with murals thoughout the school along with 'themed' hallways.

-this book tells a story of rebirth of a school that was on of the first schools of the former Township/City of Lake View
+this book tells a story of rebirth of a school that was one of the first schools of the former Township/City of Lake View

 of this school via Flickr.